WekanCompany/swift-deeplink/README.md

 ### Update your info.plist file ###

 * The very first step to add deep linking support for our app will  be to update our info.plist file.
-You can open it as a source file and paste the following code snipped either at the top of the document(right after the opening <dict> tag) or at the bottom of your document(right before the </dict></plist> tags).
+You can open it as a source file and paste the following code snippet either at the top of the document(right after the opening <dict> tag) or at the bottom of your document(right before the </dict></plist> tags).
 ```
 <key>CFBundleURLTypes</key>
 <array>